Matthew Batchelor

 Chloe Shingler

-Chloe is a first-year PhD student funded through an EPSRC CASE studentship in collaboration with LifeArc.
+Chloe is a PhD student funded through an EPSRC CASE studentship in collaboration with LifeArc.
 Chloe is co-supervised by Dr Megan Wright and Professor Andrew Wilson and will be working on developing chemical tools to study intrinsically disordered protein regions.
-Chloe graduated from the University of Leeds in 2021 with an MChem in Medicinal Chemistry where she spent a year at Pfizer studying hydrogels as drug delivery systems.
+Chloe graduated from the University of Leeds in 2021 with an MChem in Medicinal Chemistry, where she spent a year at Pfizer studying hydrogels as drug delivery systems.
 For her final year project, Chloe worked in the Nelson group synthesising a library of shape diverse fragment-like molecules using C-H arylation.

 Martin Walko